editorconfig/specification/index.rst

 Any line that is not one of the above is invalid.

-EditorConfig files should be UTF-8 encoded, with LF or CRLF line separators.
+EditorConfig files must be UTF-8 encoded, with LF or CRLF line separators.

 No inline comments
 ------------------